onqtam/headjack/src/possibilities.md

 Tying data to identity and making it freely available & outside of silos through content-centric addressing enables tons of composability, functionality & innovation.

+# Unified events through different views

-The public conversation shouldn't be fractured between platforms such as Twitter, YouTube & Reddit - instead it should be one but viewed through different lenses (based on moderation/indexing/visualization).
+The public conversation shouldn't be fractured between platforms such as Twitter, YouTube & Reddit - instead it should be one but viewed through different lenses (based on moderation / indexing / visualization).
 The Twitter view of a discussion is basically the same as just the top level comments (without the children) in a Reddit thread.
 Segregated discussion in the open web serves nobody - there should be canonical IDs for events & information that we can all refer to.
 It doesn't make sense that comments can be arbitrarily disabled for some document on one platform (YouTube) but enabled on another one where a URL form the first is shared.
 All content could be interlinked, deduplicated, referencable, quotable, commentable & shareable.

+# Event streams, subscriptions & notifications

+Our minds filter out inconsequential sensations by default but we may tune them in with focus - we should have even greater levels of control in the digital realm.
+The stream of events for whatever we are interested in needs the most sophisticated filtering and configuration possible and anyone should be able to plug into the global event bus and develop new tools.

+In an open data environment anything could become an event stream as long as someone is willing to pay for the processing costs (filtration, transformation, storage):
+- edits to a specific document identified by a URI
+- references/mentions of an account/entity/word/URI in public documents
+- any other type of filtration criteria - thresholds, exclude lists, etc.
+- complicated streams can be constructed by transforming/joining others - similar to Kafka

+If someone implements speech-to-text and starts transcribing audio episodes and publishing the output it would immediately become available to anyone and would automatically end up being parsed, indexed & pushed through data pipelines.
+Composability.
+This is not possible with closed platforms - even if someone was willing to pay the processing costs.

+---

+> "Notifications are just alarm clocks that someone else is setting for you." - [@naval](https://twitter.com/NavalismHQ/status/1556179585347112961)

+When identity is decoupled from the presentation layer we could have identity management services that align with our needs - we could fine-tune how and when we would want ot be notified.
+The incentive for an IDM is not to suck all of our attention (as opposed to interfaces that usually serve ads) - there are other ways to monetize

+, and while there will be IDMs that also provide a front page with a feed

+We could

+When identity and data are decoupled and different services are in charge of identity management and content presentation we would have

+We can have more control over notifications
+    Omg page about notifications and attention and explicit preferences we should be able to set when we should expect certain types of notifications as time ranges

+Subscriptions can be granular & multi-dimensional - like "I want all messages from X besides short videos or comments from platform P".

+- notifications for data references being referenced with filtering imagine being able to follow the activity of X person on any possible online venue - the all-encompassing public record